bleenco/styleguide/README.md

 * brief new candidates and encourage them to submit their first pull request,
 * remind current contributors what quality standard do we stand for.

-Here you can find the table of contents, code samples and presentations, but the content itself is going to be drafted in a wiki section of this repository.

 ## Table of Contents

 - [Committing](COMMITTING.md)